kyamagu/mexopencv/README.markdown

 package available in your package manager (e.g., libopencv-dev in Debian/Ubuntu, opencv-devel in Fedora, opencv in Macports), or install the source package from http://opencv.willowgarage.com/wiki/ .
-Make sure `pkg-config` command can identify opencv path.
+Make sure `pkg-config` command can identify OpenCV path.
 If you have all the prerequisite, go to the mexopencv directory and type:

     $ make

-This will build and place all mex functions inside `+cv/`.
+This will build and place all MEX functions inside `+cv/`.
-Specify your matlab directory if you install matlab other than `/usr/local/matlab`,
+Specify your MATLAB directory if you install MATLAB other than `/usr/local/matlab`,

     $ make MATLABDIR=/Applications/MATLAB_R2012a.app